sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 ## How to add new tests

-Adding new tests to this test suite is as easy as adding a Go test,
+Adding new tests to this test suite is as easy as adding a Go test, here are some general rules to follow:

-General rules:

 - Add `// +build gqltest` on every new file as the very first line.
 - Use `gqltest-` prefix for entity name, and be as specific be as possible for eaiser debugging, e.g. `gqltest-org-user-1`.